Arxonium/HiddenOre/README.md

 # HiddenOre

-Brought to you by the developers from https://www.reddit.com/r/Devoted and https://www.github.com/DevotedMC -- check out our server at play.devotedmc.com and our website at www.devotedmc.com .

 Massively configurable, low-impact plugin to allow post world generation ore balance, via either drops, or ad-hoc generation of ores into the blocks of the world on-demand.
 It works as a wonderful anti-xray plugin, and as a powerful incentive tool for mining.

 ## Notes on Minecraft 1.14